Aesthetic Realism is a cult

 The Aesthetic Realism Foundation.
 The official website of the group.
 Read about AR in their own words.

 Aesthetic Unrealistic Answer to Racism.
-A civil rights activist slams AR's new book against racism, saying that: "I have learned how important it is for analytical and critical thinkers to bring to light any organizations, doctrines or philosophies that would seek to 'pimp' Black peoples' struggle for racial justice and reparations.
+A civil rights activist slams AR's anti-racism book, saying: "I have learned how important it is for analytical and critical thinkers to bring to light any organizations, doctrines or philosophies that would seek to 'pimp' Black peoples' struggle for racial justice and reparations.
 It is the moral duty of conscious individuals to expose anyone that would prey upon people's desperate hopes for an end to their oppression.
 In keeping with that, I would like to discuss a recent book that disturbs me greatly because the authors are guilty of the above."

 What former members say...